 A Master’s of Music graduate of Southern Methodist University, Dallas TX, in Voice Performance from Newcastle University (UK), and Conservatory of Music of Vibo Valentia (Italy) and University of Calabria, I was inducted as a member of the American Honor Society PKL for Outstanding Achievements in Music in 2007.
 I also have a long-time experience as a vocal technique teacher, coaching amateurs and professionals in private academies and choirs, in particular at the Meadows School of Arts, SMU Dallas (Assistant Lecturer for Italian Diction for Singers), the University Choir of University of Calabria and the St. Andrew’s Presbyterian Church Choir in Dallas (Vocal Technique Coach), and as a diction and vocal consultant for the recording Atalante (Destino Classics), a project directed by Erin Headley, which won Recording of the Year 2011 on the MusicWeb International.

 I studied opera and voice with Anna Vandi, Laura Sarti, Nelly Miricioiou, Dale Dietert, and Richard Wistreich and opera scene with Italo Nunziata, Maria Luisa Bigai, Marciem Bazell and Hank Hammett, and participated to numerous summer programmes after selection, such as the Guildhall London Summer Masterclasses and the Academia Tibor Varga in Sion.

-Francesca is a proud native of Caulonia (RC, Italy), a small and sunny musical town by the Ionian sea.
+Francesca is a proud native of Caulonia (Calabria, Italy), a sunny musical town by the Ionian sea.